-Servi ce and Breaks in Service ce means uninterrupted employment of any person appointed or elected (31641, Bylaws) for a given period provided: (a) Deductions are made from the member's earnable compensation from the County or district for such service. (b) Member contributions are made for specific military service authorized by other provisions of the County Employees Retirement Law (CERL). (c) Credit is received for County service and/or for public service under the provisions of Article 7 (Service) in the CERL. (d) Credit, as defined in the Bylaws, is allowed for prior service.
-The f following are not considered as breaking the continuity of service: (a) A temporary layoff because of illness, economy, suspension, or dismissal, followed by reinstatement or reemployment within one year.
-(31642) (b) A leave of absence followed by reinstatement or reemployment within one year after the termination of the leave of absence. (c) A resignation to enter, followed by entrance into, the armed forces of the United States, followed by reemployment by the County or district within six months after the termination of such service. (d) Resignation of a member who has elected in writing to come within the before withdrawal of any accumulated contributions.

-Note: The withdrawal of accumulated contributions followed by the redeposit of the contributions upon reentrance into service does not constitute a break in the continuity of service.
+Service and Breaks in Service Service means uninterrupted employment of any person appointed or elected for a given period provided: (31641, Bylaws) (a) Deductions are made from the member's earnable compensation from the County or district for such service. (b) Member contributions are made for specific military service authorized by other provisions of the County Employees Retirement Law (CERL). (c) Credit is received for County service and/or for public service under the provisions of Article 7 (Service) in the CERL. (d) Credit, as defined in the Bylaws, is allowed for prior service.
+The fol lowing are not considered as breaking the continuity of service: (a) A temporary layoff because of illness, economy, suspension, or dismissal, followed by reinstatement or reemployment within one year.
+(31642) (b) A leave of absence followed by reinstatement or reemployment within one year after the termination of the leave of absence. (c) A resignation to enter, followed by entrance into, the armed forces of the United States, followed by reemployment by the County or district within six months after the termination of such service. (d) Resignation of a member who has elected in writing to come within the provisions of Article 9 (Deferred Retirement) followed by reemployment before withdrawal of any accumulated contributions. contrib he withdrawal of accumulated contributions followed by the redeposit of the utions upon reentrance into service does not constitute a break in the uity of service.
+(31652) When a member receives credit for temporary, seasonal, intermittent, or part-time service performed either before or during membership, the credit received will be (31640.5) proportionate to the time required to perform the same duties in a full-time position.
+A "year of service" in a one-half time position would mean it would take two years to earn one full year of credit.